pishleback/Algebraeon/guide/src/getting_started.md

 algebraeon = "0.0.11"
 ```

-Copy one of the example below to get started.
+Copy one of the example in the next section to get started.